Relative Cubulation of Small Cancellation Free Products: Introduction

-Residual properties of hyperbolic groups acting on CAT(0) cube complexes played a central role in Agol's resolution of the Virtual Haken Conjecture \cite{AgolVirtualHaken} and the Virtual Fibering Conjecture \cite{AgolVirtualFibering} for closed hyperbolic 3-manifolds.
+Residual properties of hyperbolic groups acting on CAT(0) cube complexes, especially separability of quasiconvex subgroups, played a central role in Agol's resolution of the Virtual Haken Conjecture \cite{AgolVirtualHaken} and the Virtual Fibering Conjecture \cite{AgolVirtualFibering} for closed hyperbolic 3-manifolds.
 Using cubical techniques, Wise proved virtual fibering for finite-volume hyperbolic 3-manifolds \cite{WiseManuscript}.
 There have been many other efforts to extend cubical machinery to relatively hyperbolic groups, e.g. \cite{ArxivThesis,HruskaWise14,HW2015,OregonReyes,SW2015}, but most of these approaches have focused on proper and cocompact or cosparse actions of groups on CAT(0) cube complexes.

 Groups that act on $\CAT(0)$ cube complexes may fail to be residually finite and can even have no non-trivial quotients.
 Indeed, there are examples of non-residually finite groups and infinite simple groups that act properly and cocompactly on products of simplicial trees \cite{BurgerMozes, WiseCSC} (see also \cite{CapraceBMWsurvey} and references therein).
 On the other hand, groups acting relatively geometrically on CAT(0) cube complexes have favorable residual properties when the peripheral subgroups are residually finite, see \Cref{T: fqcerf} from \cite{RelGeom} below. \Cref{mainthm} and \Cref{T: fqcerf} together imply: \begin{cor} Let $G$ be a small cancellation free product as in \Cref{mainthm}.
-If each element of $\mc{P}_i$ is residually finite for all $i$, then $G$ is residually finite and all full relatively quasiconvex subgroups are separable. \end{cor} Theorem~\ref{T: smcancl res finite} is much stronger than similar residual finiteness results that follow from \cite{MartinSteenbock,JankiewiczWise} because the relatively geometric machinery requires fewer restrictions on the factor groups. \Cref{T: smcancl res finite} is a special case of \Cref{res finite}, see Section~\ref{S: relgeom background} for a proof.
+If each element of $\mc{P}_i$ is residually finite for all $i$, then $G$ is residually finite and all full relatively quasiconvex subgroups are separable. \end{cor} \Cref{T: smcancl res finite} is much stronger than similar residual finiteness results that follow from \cite{MartinSteenbock,JankiewiczWise} because the relatively geometric machinery requires fewer restrictions on the factor groups. \Cref{T: smcancl res finite} is a special case of \Cref{res finite}, see \Cref{S: relgeom background} for a proof.

+We hope this article also serves as an advertisement for constructing relative cubulations using the boundary cubulation criteria from \cite{RelCannon,PeripheralsInfEnds}.
+While Martin and Steenbock must explicitly construct a single wall space to cubulate in \cite{MartinSteenbock}, these relatively geometric criteria allow us to build a sufficient collection of codimension-$1$ subgroups for relative cubulation from simultaneously considering two different actions.